2022 Guide to Student Housing in Seoul

 Images in this article were provided by Ziptoss, 42Share, and Goshipages.

 For students in South Korea, there are a few main housing options.
 The most obvious of these is the dormitory.
-Dormitories can vary greatly in quality and price.
+Dormitories can vary significantly in quality and price.
 As such, it’s hard to generalise them and discuss them all here.
 On top of that, I only have personal experience with the Korea University dormitories!
 Therefore, I won’t discuss dormitories in this article and will instead be focusing on off-campus accommodation.

 Other than dormitories, there are three main options that students have for housing.
 These are as follows:

-• Share house: A full-size apartment with shared facilities or rooms.
+- Sharehouse: A full-size apartment with shared facilities or rooms.

-All of these housing types have different upsides and downsides and it’s up to you to decide which is best for you.
+All of these housing types have different upsides and downsides, and it’s up to you to decide which is best for you.
 In this article, I will do my best to inform you about the differences between the three as well as which type of housing is better for which student.

 Goshiwons are usually very small and contain a bed, desk, some storage space, and a bathroom.
 The bathroom will typically be small with a shower, toilet and sink in a small, enclosed space.
 Many goshiwons don’t have great ventilation or natural lighting.

 Goshiwons are the cheapest housing available in Korea.
-Goshiwons in Seoul usually begins at around 250,000KRW a month.
+Goshiwons in Seoul usually begin at around 250,000 KRW a month.
 Depending on the location though you may be able to find these rooms even cheaper!

 The average price is a bit higher, typically sitting between 300,000 – 450,000KRW.
 However, at these rental prices, it’s often worth getting a one-room instead.
-Nice one-rooms begin at about 450,000KRW and they will provide far more freedom than a goshiwon.
+Nice one-rooms begin at about 450,000KRW, and they will provide far more freedom than a goshiwon.

 If you want to learn even more about Goshiwons and what life in them is like, check out the ultimate guide on Goshiwons!